A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Two applications

 In particular, with this definition of $v_x$, the other proofs in the context of Reich's theorem immediately formalize.

 As a last logical comment, we shortly want to discuss on the particular use of the law of excluded middle (and thus of classical logic) in the proofs for the results of Reich and Plant and how this features in the extractions, considering the fact that rates of convergence were nevertheless extracted in the absence of monotonicity.
-This in fact relates to the circumstances of the previously called `smoothable' case distinctions.
-Namely, as can be observed by closer inspection of the corresponding proofs, the only part where classical logic actually features in the above proofs is trough the use of multiple case distinctions which, in the case of Reich's result, takes the form on dividing the proof between whether
+This in fact relates to the circumstances of the (previously called ``smoothable'') case distinctions.
+Namely, as can be observed by closer inspection of the corresponding proofs, the only part where classical logic actually features in the proofs of Reich and Plant is trough the use of multiple case distinctions which, in the case of Reich's result, take the form of dividing the proof between whether